zoltan977/PizzaParty/README.md

 ## Demo

 You can test the running application on this <a href="https://pizza-yo0m.onrender.com" target="_blank">demo</a> link.
-(It may take a few minutes to start...)
+(It may takes a few minutes to start...)

 ## Screenshots